AnyChart/docs.anychart.com/Basic_Charts/Vertical/Bubble_Chart.md

 This article explains how to create a Vertical Bubble chart in AnyChart.

 To learn more about vertical charts in general and how to customize them, see [Vertical Charts (Overview)](Overview).
-You can also read about the settings available for the [Bubble Chart](../Bubble_Chart).
+You can also read about the settings available for the [Bubble](../Bubble_Chart) chart.

 ## Quick Start